Toyota Corolla (E100): Australia/New Zealand

 In late 1992, New Zealand-assembled E100 Corollas were introduced to the New Zealand market.
 These vehicles were assembled at Toyota's Thames factory.
-Trim levels consisted of 1.3L XL, 1.6L GL, 1.6L GS, and 1.6L GLX.
+Trim levels consisted of the 1.3-litre XL and the 1.6-litre GL, GS, and GLX.
 Available bodystyles were sedan, five-door hatchback, five-door liftback, and five-door wagon.
-There was also a van version of the 1.3-liter hatchback; this model was a strict two-seater.
+There was also a van version of the 1.3-litre hatchback; this model was a strict two-seater.
 The 1.3 is carburetted while the 1.6 is fuel injected, providing 81 kW.
-The 1.6's lack of low-end power was mentioned by period road testers and later the torquier 1.8-liter engine was also made available.
+The 1.6's lack of low-end power was mentioned by period road testers and later the torquier 1.8-litre engine was also made available.
 The entire Corolla range now received power steering as standard equipment.
-As with most other New Zealand-assembled Toyotas of the eighties and nineties, ex-racer Chris Amon had been allowed to adjust the suspension settings of the E100 Corolla.
+As with most other New Zealand-assembled Toyotas of the eighties and nineties, ex-Formula One driver Chris Amon had been allowed to adjust the suspension settings of the E100 Corolla.
+The locally built cars thus included a thicker rear swaybar as opposed to Japanese imported models.

-During 1994, the E100 Corolla became the first Toyota model to be built at the new Altona plant (production of the Corolla from 1968-1993 was at the Port Melbourne facility).
+During 1994, the E100 Corolla became the first Toyota model to be built at the new Altona plant (from 1968 until 1993, the Corolla had been produced at the Port Melbourne facility).
 This model came in hatchback (Seca) and sedan variants.
 The trim levels consisted of 1.6L CSi (base model), 1.6L and 1.8L CSX, 1.8L Conquest, sporty 1.8L RV (hatchback only) and the top of the range 1.8L Ultima (sedan only).
 Special edition models were included in the model lineup, and between 1994 and 1996 Toyota also imported the five-door liftback Sprinter model.
 In 1999, production of the E100 Corolla in Australia was terminated and Toyota Australia returned to Japanese imports, this time model AE112R.

 In May 2017, ANCAP performed a head-on crash test between a 1998 E100 Seca and a 2017 E180 Auris/Corolla.
 The E100 scored 0.40 out of a possible 16 points, highlighting the safety improvement of newer cars.